• “Family needs to stick together – gambling not only affects the victim, but loved ones around them too”

 Looking after yourself too

-Try to keep your friendships going, continue with your interests, including work and do things you find enjoyable.
+Continue with your interests, socialising, work and do things you find enjoyable.

-Get support and talk to someone you trust, such as a close family member, your local doctor, friend or a counsellor/therapist who you know will not judge you or the person that gambles.
-Talking about what you are going through can be really helpful in coping with stress.
-Talking to other people can also provide useful advice and a different perspective on the situation you are facing.
+Get support and talk to someone you trust and who will not judge you or the person that gambles.
+Talking to other people can be really helpful in coping with stress.
+It can also provide useful advice and a different perspective on the situation you are facing.

 Hide Page